Sheet Music Review

 In this interview, I will be chatting with Daniel about his career in the music software world, the development of Dorico, and the birth of version 2.0.

-Apparently, elsewhere in the US and in some other countries, schools have dropped the skill from the curriculum or made it optional.
+Elsewhere in the US and in some other countries schools have dropped the skill from the curriculum, or made it optional.

 Certainly some teachers and parents are concerned that the introduction of joined-up handwriting can prove to be a significant roadblock in childrens’ education.